joellove/R/coursera/getting&cleaningdata/project/README.md

 ## Cleaned Data

-The resulting clean dataset is in this repository at: `data/cleaned.txt`.
+The resulting clean dataset is in this repository at: `getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset/cleaned.txt`.
 It contains one row for each subject/activity pair and columns for subject, activity, and each feature that was a mean or standard deviation from the original dataset.

 ## Notes